Saklain-Tonmoy/Beego_Assignment/README.md

 sudo tar -C /usr/local -xvf go1.16.7.linux-amd64.tar.gz
 ```

+#### step 5

 - In this step, you will set paths in your environment.
+First of all, type the command below and press `ENTER`

 ```
 sudo nano ~/.profile
 ```

-#### step 5

-- Then, add the following information to the end of your file:
+- Then, add the following informations to the end of your profile:

 ```
 export PATH=$PATH:/usr/local/go/bin